Be aware that some spoilers will be unmarked. Read ahead at your own risk of being spoiled.

 - Minor Major Character: While he is an angel, he is from one of the four universes that can skip the Tournament of Power for doing a good job with the Mortal life quality.

 - The Stoic: Every brief appearance of him in both the episodes and the Limit Break x Survivor opening show him with a stoic face.
 Since he is from one of the four universes with the highest mortal level, it implies he is one of the angels that takes his job seriously compared with the likes of Whis.
-When first seen in the manga, he chastises Whis for letting Goku act so casually with their father the grand priest.
+When first seen in the manga, he chastises Whis for letting Goku act so casually with their father the Grand Minister.